-Phone manufacturers are releasing true wireless earbuds in droves, and the current flavor of the month: the OnePlus Buds.
-For just $79, you get a pair of uncanny valley AirPods with a limited feature set—unless you’re using a recent OnePlus smartphone.
+Phone manufacturers are releasing true wireless earbuds in droves, and today we’re looking at the OnePlus Buds.
+For just $59 USD, you get a pair of uncanny valley AirPods with a limited feature set—unless you’re using a recent OnePlus smartphone.
 Do these earphones have anything to offer for those of us independent of the OnePlus ecosystem?

 Who should get the OnePlus Buds?